Having difficulty paying your rates?

 Payments over 12 months must cover your current rates to be eligible

-Customers who are in a position of financial hardship and unable to meet the terms of a special payment arrangement may be eligible for a Financial Hardship Agreement.
+Customers who are in a position of hardship (financial or other) and unable to meet the terms of a payment plan may be eligible for a Hardship Agreement.

 What can happen if rates aren't paid?